vajain-rhods/vllm-gaudi/README_GAUDI.md

 > Model config may report very high max_model_len,
 > please set it to max input_tokens+output_tokens rounded up to multiple of block_size as per actual requirements.

+> [!TIP]
+> When a deployed workload does not utilize the full context that a model can handle, it is good practice to limit the maximum values upfront based on the input and output token lengths that will be generated after serving the vLLM server.<br><br>EXAMPLE:<br><br>Let's assume that we want to deploy text generation model Qwen2.5-1.5B, which has a defined "max_position_embeddings" of 131072 (our max_model_len).
+At the same time, we know that our workload pattern will not use the full context length because we expect a maximum input token size of 1K and predict generating a maximum of 2K tokens as output.
+In this case, it is not necessary to start the vLLM server to be ready for the full context length.
+Instead, we should limit it upfront to achieve faster service preparation and decrease warmup time.
+The recommended values in this example should be:
+> - `--max_model_len`: `3072` - the sum of input and output sequences (1+2)*1024
+> - `VLLM_PROMPT_SEQ_BUCKET_MAX`: `1024` - the maximum input token size that we expect to handle

 - `VLLM_HANDLE_TOPK_DUPLICATES`, if ``true`` - handles duplicates that are outside of top-k. `false` by default.
 - `VLLM_CONFIG_HIDDEN_LAYERS` - configures how many hidden layers to run in a HPUGraph for model splitting among hidden layers when TP is 1.
 The default is 1.
     It helps improve throughput by reducing inter-token latency limitations in some models.